Startup Registration Online

 Eligibility Criteria for Startup Registration

-To receive the coveted "startup" tag and get the associated benefits, your business must meet the eligibility criteria defined by the DPIIT.
+To receive the coveted "startup" tag and get the associated benefits, your business must meet the following eligibility criteria:

 • Business Structure: Your entity must be incorporated as a Private Limited Company, a registered Partnership Firm, or a Limited Liability Partnership (LLP).